 Skewer or Sheet

 Although some foods don’t need to be cut before grilling, they might be too small to lie securely on the grate.
 Here’s where skewers or a perforated grill tray come in handy.
-These tools are best for cherry tomatoes, chilies, and even meals such as shish kababs.
+These tools are best for cherry tomatoes, small mushrooms, chilies, and even meals such as shish kababs.

 - Prepare your grill and tools.
 Bamboo skewers like to be soaked before use so that they don’t become brittle and burn.
 Trays do best with a light oiling.